How to use

 1. Decide which model to use:

-Low magnification (5×) = overall disease pattern
+Low magnification (5×) - overall disease pattern

-High magnification (40×) = individual aggregates
+High magnification (40×) - individual aggregates

 2. Take snapshots:

-Extract square snapshots from the region of interest at the correct magnification.
+Extract square snapshots from the region of interest at the correct magnification

-3. Prepare your images:
+3. Prepare images:

-Save snapshots into a single folder.
+Save snapshots into a single folder

 Ensure images match the selected model: